Annual returns for share-based employee incentives deadline: 6 July 2024

 Abby Watson

-Senior Employee Incentives Solicitor
+Senior Employee Share Schemes Solicitor

-A graduate of the University of Durham, Abby Watson trained with global law firm DLA Piper, before working for six years as a qualified solicitor in the Corporate department of the firm’s Leeds office.
+A graduate of the University of Durham, Abby trained with global law firm DLA Piper, before working for six years as a qualified solicitor in the Corporate department of the firm’s Leeds office.
 She then joined a leading regional law firm before joining Harper James Solicitors in April 2015.

 What next?